Diastasis Recti Abdominis (Separated Abs)

 Diastasis Recti Self-Check

 Lie on your back with your feet flat on the floor, knees are bent.
 Using your fingers, feel the spot right above your belly button.
 Your linea alba passes right here.
-Keeping your fingers firmly in place, lift your head and shoulders two inches off the floor, this will engage your abdominal muscles.
-You should feel the ab "wall" squeeze on either side of your fingers.
+Keeping your fingers firmly in place, lift your head and shoulders just off the floor, this will engage your abdominal muscles.
+You should feel the ab "walls" squeeze on either side of your fingers.
 Adjust the number of fingers so that they span the width of this gap.

 You want to feel for two things:

 1) The WIDTH of the gap between the two ab muscles.
 How many finger fit?
-Some will say that more than 2 fingers (about 2cm) is considered DRA, but before you freak out at your 3+ fingers spanning the width keep reading.
+Generally more than 2 finger widths is considered DRA.

 What is normal?